 Pharmaceutical Sciences, PhD

-The University of Wisconsin-Madison’s Pharmaceutical Sciences Ph.D.
-Program provides a rigorous background in a range of scientific disciplines that are critical to the success of modern pharmaceutical scientists in industry, government, and academia.
-With 25 faculty graduate trainers, the interdisciplinary program combines pharmaceutically relevant aspects of disciplines such as chemistry, biology, and engineering.
-You can earn a Ph.D. in Pharmaceutical Sciences with a concentration in one of three research cores: Drug Discovery, Drug Action, or Drug Delivery.
+The University of Wisconsin-Madison’s Pharmaceutical Sciences PhD Program provides a rigorous background in a range of scientific disciplines that are critical to the success of modern pharmaceutical scientists in industry, government, and academia.
+With 28 faculty graduate trainers, the interdisciplinary program combines pharmaceutically relevant aspects of disciplines such as chemistry, biology, and engineering.
+You can earn a PhD in Pharmaceutical Sciences with a concentration in one of three research cores: Drug Discovery, Drug Action, or Drug Delivery.
 Individuals from a wide variety of undergraduate academic fields have found a graduate research "fit" within Pharmaceutical Sciences.
 UW-Madison remains extremely competitive in the national research landscape, holding a fourth-place ranking in research spending among American universities.